 - Drilling – where you end up with an expensive hole in the ground.

 - Pump & pressure tank – where an assembly draws water out of the ground so you can have some.

 - Testing and treatment – tweaking the water for taste and quality.

-Not everyone worries with #3.
-There are mythical tales about wells that don’t need filtering, and of course some people should filter but don’t.
+Not everyone worries about #3.
+There are tales about wells that don’t need filtering, and of course some people should filter but don’t.
 We have neighbors who still rob water from springs, using the ground for filtration.
-If you stumble on a springhead with black hoses coming out of it, that’s somebody saving untold cheddar using Mother Nature’s utility company.
+Have you ever stumbled on a springhead with black hoses out of it?
+That’s somebody saving untold cheddar using Mother Nature’s utility company.

 We’re in the 3rd camp: people who filter.
 This post is about why and how.